hrlinlp/entail_sum/README.md

 To train the model, please follow the steps:

   Step 1. run vocab.sh to obtain vocab file

   Step 2. run train.sh to train the model

-To test the trained model, please:
+To test the trained model, please follow:

   Run test.sh